Ernest Augustus, Duke of York and Albany: Military career

 After his visit to France, he trod the well-worn path for young German princes of those times and served as a soldier.
 His family interests were aligned with those of Emperor Leopold I and so he fought against the French in the Nine Years' War and was present at the Battle of Neerwinden in 1693.
 He continued his military career during the War of Spanish Succession and was actively engaged in the Siege of Lille (1708).

-After his father's death, his elder brother George inherited all his lands and titles, including the electorate.
-His father, as part of the conditions he had to fulfil to acquire an electorship, had adopted primogeniture, thus disinheriting younger sons.
-Unlike his four elder brothers, Ernest Augustus did not oppose this change; consequently he got on well with George, who trusted him.
-He was a prominent member of his brother's court at Herrenhausen, in Hanover, receiving diplomatic visitors and taking an active role in the cultural interests of the court.
-His influence may have helped secure the position of Kapellmeister for Handel at the court.